jlguenego/lexer/README.md

 - **tokenize correctly string and comment** in a language.
 - **stropping** for being able to write not ambigous grammar in the next phase (syntax analysis)
+- **use context** for being able to make off-side rules languages, etc.

 Module useful for: